leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 end useful
 ```

-When the section is closed, the variables go out of scope, and become
+When the section is closed, the variables go out of scope, and cannot
-nothing more than a distant memory.
+be referenced any more.

 You do not have to indent the lines within a section.
 Nor do you have
 to name a section, which is to say, you can use an anonymous